 Top Articles

-The forehead occupies one-third of the aesthetic facial units and, because of its broad featureless surface, seems like a very straightforward augmentation surface.
-In reality’s however, there are numerous shape changes that can be done for differing aesthetic effects.
-Thus forehead augmentation offers a wide array of possibilities that can only be addressed through custom implant designs.
+The forehead occupies one-third of the aesthetic facial units and, because of its broad featureless surface, seems like a very straightforward augmentation area.
+In reality, however, there are numerous shape changes that can be done for differing aesthetic effectsbased on desired changes to its height, width, projection and shape.
+Thus forehead augmentation is more complex than it seems to many and a wide array of forehead shape changes through custom implant designs.

-, Custom forehead implants can be designed in many ways depending on what area of the forehead needs augmentation and the aesthetic goal.
-I typically classify them by anatomic coverage or what is also known as the implant footprint needed.
-Below are the 12 common custom forehead implant design types used in aesthetic craniofacial surgery.
+Custom forehead implants can be designed in many ways depending on what area of the forehead needs augmentation and the aesthetic goal.
+I typically classify them by anatomic coverage or the bone and surrounding muscle areas in what js known as the implant footprint.
+Below are the 10 common custom forehead implant design types used in aesthetic craniofacial surgery based on a patient’s 3D CT scans.

 Custom Forehead Implant Designs